 The Green Bay Packers will again host the popular Halloween-themed event Spooktacular this October.

-Spooktacular will feature interactive entertainment including music, juggling performances, family fun challenges and balloon animals.
-Children also will have the opportunity to have their faces painted, play fall-themed games and put their artistic skills to work at Halloween-themed craft stations.
+Spooktacular will feature interactive entertainment including music, acrobatics, balloon animals and magic.
+Children also will have the opportunity to have their faces painted, and put their artistic skills to work at Halloween-themed craft stations.

 Those who attend the event are also encouraged to bring new or gently-used winter coats to Lambeau to donate to the Coats for Kids program.

-In addition, the Center for Childhood Safety will be in attendance with information on safe trick or treating and Halloween scenes will be abundant for photo opportunities.
+In addition, the Center for Childhood Safety will be in attendance with information on safe trick or treating and the Teal Pumpkin Project.
+Pumpkin carver Kevin Rades will be on site carving pumpkin masterpieces and Halloween scenes will be abundant for photo opportunities.

 ‘Spooktacular’ is one in a series of community events held each year as part of Green Bay Packers Give Back, the Packers’ all-encompassing community outreach initiative.
-Combined with other Green Bay Packers charity endeavors, the awards contribute to a comprehensive Packers charity impact that was in excess of $8 million last year.
+Combined with other Green Bay Packers charity endeavors, the awards contribute to a comprehensive Packers charity impact that was in excess of $6.5 million in the past year..